tbal999/bb/README.md

 You'll then have an up and running pubnix bulletin board.
 Just make sure all other users have access to the application.
 Maybe place it in the binary folder.

+You may need to edit the permissions in the admin .bbmod folder so that bban0n.json & bbp1n.json are both rw-rw-rw.

 ARGS instructions:

 ```